NNTin/discord-twitter-bot/README.md

-cd discord-twitter-bot      # ^ download the project and cd into it python3 -m venv venv        # optional virtual environment, recommended source venv/bin/activate    # only run if you did venv python3 -m pip install tox  # optional used for testing/troubleshooting/contributing python3 bot/launcher.py     # configure the bot, this create a config.json tox                         # only run if you did tox, run the test suite python3 bot/main.py         # run the bot
+cd discord-twitter-bot      # ^ download the project and cd into it python3 -m venv venv        # optional virtual environment, recommended source venv/bin/activate    # only run if you did venv python3 bot/launcher.py     # configure the bot, this create a config.json python3 bot/main.py         # run the bot
 ```